The School Facilities Project

 EXPRESSION OF INTEREST: The deadline for schools to express their interest in being part of this initial pilot closed on 1 October 2020.
 A review of received EoIs is due to take place 2-9 October with decisions made and communicated with schools w/c Monday 12 October.

-London Sport are offering schools the opportunity to apply for grants of up to £10,000 to help open or re-open their school facilities outside of school hours for local young people.
+London Sport offered schools the opportunity to apply for grants of up to £10,000 to help open or re-open their school facilities outside of school hours for local young people.

 This fund, which has been provided by the Department for Education, is designed to help schools deliver extra-curricular activities and open their facilities outside of the school day during evenings, weekends and school holidays.

-There are strict criteria for what the funding can and cannot be used for – see below.
+The strict criteria for what the funding can and cannot be used for is availabe below.

 A London state funded secondary school, who: